 Most patients are asymptomatic and are incidentally noted to have microscopic hematuria on routine urinalysis, although mild proteinuria and gross hematuria are occasionally present.
 Renal function is typically normal, but a few patients develop progressive renal failure for unknown reasons.
-Recurrent flank pain, similar to that in IgA nephropathy, is a rare manifestation.
+Recurrent flank pain, similar to that in immunoglobulin A nephropathy, is a rare manifestation.

 Diagnosis is based on family history and findings of hematuria without other symptoms or pathology, particularly if asymptomatic family members also have hematuria.
 Renal biopsy is unnecessary but is often done as part of a hematuria evaluation.
 Early on, thin basement membrane disease may be difficult to differentiate from hereditary nephritis because of histologic similarities.
 Molecular genetic analysis can help differentiate these 2 diseases.